1234zou/MOKIT/README.md

 be downloaded in `Previous Artifacts` via the download button on the GitLab main page.

-Note that although MOKIT aims to make the multi-reference calculations block-box, the users are still required to have practical experiences of quantum chemistry computations (e.g. familiar with routine DFT calculations in Gaussian).
+Note that although MOKIT aims to make the multi-reference calculations black-box, the users are still required to have practical experiences of quantum chemistry computations (e.g. familiar with routine DFT calculations in Gaussian).
 You are encouraged to learn how to use Gaussian if you are a fresh hand.